1. Forth a question

-(4) If the medium has special requirements, intergranular corrosion tests other than those specified above can be carried out, and corresponding qualification requirements shall be specified.
+(4) If the medium has special requirements, intergranular corrosion tests other than those specified above can be conducted, and the corresponding qualification requirements must be specified.

 4. Measures to prevent and control intergranular corrosion

-According to the corrosion mechanism, the measures to prevent and control the intergranular corrosion of austenitic stainless steel are as follows:
+According to the mechanism of corrosion, the following measures can be taken to prevent and control intergranular corrosion in austenitic stainless steel:

-(1) Ultra low carbon stainless steel is used to reduce the carbon content to below 0.03%.
+(1) Utilizing ultra low carbon stainless steel can help lower the carbon content to below 0.03%.

-For example, 00Cr17Ni14Mo2 is selected to prevent the formation of (Fe, Cr) 23C6 in the steel and the occurrence of chromium poor zone, so as to prevent intergranular corrosion.
+For instance, 00Cr17Ni14Mo2 can be chosen to prevent the formation of (Fe, Cr) 23C6 in the steel and the occurrence of a chromium-poor zone, thereby avoiding intergranular corrosion.

-Generally, for parts with low strength, low stress and good plasticity, 0Cr18Ni9 can be selected from the economic point of view.
+Typically, for components that have low strength, low stress, and good plasticity, 0Cr18Ni9 can be selected for its cost-effectiveness.

-When smelting the steel, a certain amount of titanium and niobium are added, and their affinity with carbon is large, so that tic or NBC is formed in the steel.
+During the production of the steel, a specific amount of titanium and niobium is added, and these elements have a strong affinity with carbon, forming tic or NBC within the steel.

-Moreover, the solid solubility of tic or NBC is much smaller than that of (Fe, Cr) 23C6, and it is almost insoluble in austenite at the solid solution temperature.
+Additionally, the solid solubility of tic or NBC is much smaller than that of (Fe, Cr) 23C6 and is almost insoluble in austenite at the solid solution temperature.

-In this way, although (Fe, Cr) 23C6 does not precipitate on the grain boundary when passing through the sensitization temperature, the tendency of intergranular corrosion of austenitic stainless steel is largely eliminated.
+This way, even if (Fe, Cr) 23C6 is not precipitated on the grain boundary when the sensitization temperature is reached, the likelihood of intergranular corrosion in austenitic stainless steel is greatly reduced.

-(3) When the austenitic stainless steel is electrically welded, the temperature of the arc pool is as high as 1300°C, and the temperature on both sides of the weld decreases with the increase of the distance, in which there is a sensitization temperature zone.
+(3) When welding austenitic stainless steel with an electric arc, the temperature of the arc pool can reach as high as 1300°C, and the temperature on both sides of the weld decreases with increasing distance, creating a sensitization temperature zone.

-In case of intergranular corrosion tendency, the unstable stainless steel shall be heated to 1000-1120°C for 1-2 minutes per millimeter, and then quenched;
+In the case of intergranular corrosion tendencies, the unstable stainless steel should be heated to 1000-1120°C for 1-2 minutes per millimeter and then quenched.

-The steel after solution treatment shall be prevented from being heated at the sensitization temperature, otherwise chromium carbide will be precipitated along the grain boundary again.
+After undergoing solution treatment, it is important to prevent the steel from being heated at the sensitization temperature, as this may cause chromium carbide to be precipitated along the grain boundary once again.

-In order to reduce the sensitivity of welded joints, the input of line energy should be minimized during welding.
+To minimize the sensitivity of the welded joints, it is necessary to minimize the input of line energy during welding.

-When argon arc welding is adopted, in order to avoid overheating of the welding joint, the operation shall be fast and the base metal on both sides of the weld shall be cooled quickly after welding to minimize the stay time in the sensitization temperature range.
+When using argon arc welding, to avoid overheating of the welding joint, the operation should be quick and the base metal on both sides of the weld should be cooled rapidly after welding to minimize the time spent within the sensitization temperature range.